 Gout is a metabolic disorder in which high uric acid levels result in arthritis-like symptoms.
 The breakdown of purine, a compound found in all cells – including foods – creates uric acid.
 Most commonly, swelling, pain, and redness of the large toe joint, ankles, and knees precipitate as uric acid levels increase in the joint or synovial fluid.
 Gout attacks may be acute, lasting three to 10 days, however, they may become more chronic, resulting in frequent attacks of pain and swelling.

-In addition to a low sodium diet, gout sufferers should aim to consume a well-balanced diet high in low fat dairy products, fruits, vegetables, and low in seafood, beef, pork, and wild game meats.
+In addition to a low sodium diet, aim to consume a well-balanced diet high in low fat dairy products, fruits, vegetables, and low in seafood, beef, pork, and wild game meats.
 Consuming protein primarily from egg whites, nuts, peanut butter, and low fat cottage cheese are not connected with an increased incidence of gout.
 Abstaining from alcohol is also recommended to prevent gout flare-ups.

 - PubMedHealth: Gout